RohanKumarBhoi/Getting-and-Cleaning-Data-Course-Project/README.md

 Execute the script by the command `source("run_analysis.R")`.

-Note that executing this script will create a "tidyData.csv" file (in your working directory) containing the tidy data set.
+Note that executing this script will create a "tidyData.txt" file (in your working directory) containing the tidy data set.